Latest News |

 Fallen

-A tribute to the people of Heanor in recognition of their sacrifice and dedication to the war efforts during WWII After a three year delay Heanor and Loscoe Town Council are pleased to be able to say that the installation of a public work of art to commemorate the sacrifices made during World War Two is to be unveiled in Heanor Memorial Park.
-The original plan was for this to be up and in situ in 2020, but the catastrophic impact of the Covid pandemic led to significant delays from finalising the design to finding contractors.
-Ground work will start for the sculpture in March, with the unveiling on Friday 5 May 2023.
+A tribute to the people of Heanor in recognition of their sacrifice and dedication to the war efforts during WWII After a three year delay Heanor and Loscoe Town Council are pleased to be able to say that the public work of art to commemorate the sacrifices made during World War Two is now in place in Heanor Memorial Park.
 The design of the sculpture reflects the sombre nature of war with a father kissing his child goodbye before he leaves for the frontline.
 The bottom of the sculpture is a representation of the skyline of Heanor.
 It has a cascade of falling leaves which symbolise the 137 soldiers from Heanor and surrounding districts who gave their lives during World War Two.
 To support this the Town Council have produced a leaflet which shows all the graves of deceased service men within the local cemetery.
 The War Graves Leaflets are available from the Clerk’s Office in Heanor Town Hall Monday to Friday from 9am to 12 noon. |

-Future High Streets Fund – Former Heanor Grammar School - Read here
+Future High Streets Fund – Former Heanor Grammar School - Read here www.ambervalley.gov.uk/community/future-high-streets-fund/

 WAR GRAVES LEAFLET